AvatarasS/telnyxTest/README.md

 ### Project Setup

-To run the automated tests in this project, follow these steps:
+To setup the automated tests in this project, follow these steps:
 1. Clone this repository to your local machine.
     - Open the terminal or command prompt on your machine.
     - Navigate to the directory where you want to download the repository.